bunchc/blog/content/posts/2014-10-15-ZeroVM---Some-Background.md

 Explained another way, ZeroVM provides isolation at the thread or application level.
 It provides a "sandbox" environment for you to run arbitrary "untrusted" code.
 Some examples of how this could be useful can be found [here](http://play.golang.org/) and [here](https://www.python.org/shell/).

 ZeroVM does this by using the [NaCL from Google](http://en.wikipedia.org/wiki/Google_Native_Client) to provide isolation and security.
-ZeroVM also has a number of other layers to provide the additional services for things like a Posix filesystem, I/O, and channels.
+ZeroVM also has a number of other layers to provide the additional services for things like a Posix file system, I/O, and channels.

 ### Use Cases